The Best Home Security Systems in Chicago

 To find the best home security system, we looked at eight of the most popular companies that offer professional monitoring: ADT, Vivint, Frontpoint, GetSafe, SimpliSafe, Link Interactive, Protect America, and LiveWatch.
 All eight of them master basic features, including door and window sensors to monitor glass-breakage or tampering; fire, carbon monoxide, and flood sensors; camera systems to give you an inside look at your home; and life alert and panic buttons.

 To get beyond the basics, we evaluated each home security company based on their technology, giving preference to control panels that looked sleek and up-to-date and devices and apps that were easy to use.
-We also made multiple calls to each company to see how well their customer service held up under multiple trials.
+We also made a few calls to each company to see how well their customer service held up under multiple trials.

 Finally, we signed ourselves up and tested each system in our homes for eight months.
 We wanted to see how easy it was to use each device over the long-haul, since home security systems often come with year-long (or multiple year-long) contracts.
-We kept an eye out for systems that were finicky and prone to setting off false alarms and gave extra points for those that blended into our routine without a hitch.
+We kept an eye out for systems that were finicky and prone to setting off false alarms and gave extra points to those that blended into our routine without a hitch.
 In the end, we found three systems that will put any Chicagoan’s mind at ease for the long haul.

 If you've wandered through any neighborhood in the US, chances are you've spotted ADT's small blue octagon sign sticking out from someone's yard.
 There's a reason for this: ADT helps protect more than six million homes.
 At 144 years old, ADT has been in the business far longer than any other company we tested.
 This long history helps explain its popularity, but ADT backs up its historical reputation with up-to-date technology and customizable packages.
-ADT is a great home security company with a long track-record of protecting homes and staying current.
+ADT is a great home security company with a long track record of protecting homes and staying current.

 ADT offers three packages: Traditional, Control, and Video.
 All three include fire and carbon monoxide monitoring in addition to their 24/7 monitoring of your home security system.
 Instead of having to monitor and manage three different systems — your smoke detector, carbon monoxide detector, and home security — ADT bundles your alerts into one system.